 Orbita is a collective of poets, photographers, artists, and musicians, founded in 1999 by Alexander Zapol, Vladimir Leibgam, Artur Punte, Vladimir Svetlov, Sergej Timofejev, and Zhorzh Uallik.
-Its members united initially around a publishing project that came to its first fruition with several issues of the Orbita almanac, leading eventually to the establishment of a freestanding publishing house focused on bilingual editions of poetry and photography.
-In parallel, the group began to experiment with collective performance formats (appearing with musicians and refining the idea of the “poetic show”), sound (the publication of several CDs; the creation of sound-art installations), and the combination of text with moving images (video poetry).
+It manifested in several issues of the "Orbita" almanac and the publication of numerous bilingual poetry collections.
+This led to the launch of the "Orbītas bibliotēka" book series, overseen by its editor-in-chief Alexander Zapol.
+The project "Talka" focused on publishing photobooks is led by Anna Volkova and Vladimir Svetlov.
+In the meantime, the group began to experiment with collective performance formats (appearing with musicians and refining the idea of “the poetic show”), sound (publication of several CDs; creation of sound-art installations), and the combination of text with moving images (video poetry).
 Later, objects and installations for contemporary art exhibitions were added to these creative endeavours.

 Books published by Orbita are primarily bilingual editions of poetry and photography albums.
 Their chief distinctive feature is experimentation with format, as is especially evident in publications of works by the Orbita members themselves.
-These include: a set of two volumes held together by hidden magnets, with translations of text into a “visual language” by 10 Latvian artists (Semyon Khanin, Вплавь / Peldus / Afloat); a book featuring fold-out pages, chromatic distinctions between translations and originals, and a table of contents in the form of an infographic (Поэтические посвящения Артура Пунте / Artūra Puntes poētiskie veltījumi / Artur Punte’s Poetic Dedications); a book of textual collage in three languages with photographs (Vladimir Svetlov’s б/у / Lietots / Used); a book accompanied by a notepad (Sergej Timofejev’s Реплика / Replika / Remark); a book of Latvian poetry, translated by Alexander Zapol, with originals and translations laid out in facing-page yet reversed orientation, top to bottom, so that the volume may be read simultaneously by bilingual pairs sitting opposite one another (За нас / Par mums / To Us).
+These include: a set of two volumes held together by hidden magnets, with translations of text into a “visual language” by 10 Latvian artists (Semyon Khanin, Вплавь / Peldus / Afloat); a book featuring fold-out pages, chromatic distinctions between translations and originals, and a table of contents in the form of an infographic (Поэтические посвящения Артура Пунте / Artūra Puntes poētiskie veltījumi / Artur Punte’s Poetic Dedications); a book of textual collage in three languages with photographs (Vladimir Svetlov’s б/у / Lietots / Used); a book accompanied by a notepad (Sergej Timofejev’s Реплика / Replika / Remark); a book of Latvian poetry, translated by Alexander Zapol, with originals and translations laid out in facing-page format yet with reversed orientation, top to bottom, so that the volume may be read simultaneously by bilingual pairs sitting opposite one another (За нас / Par mums / To Us).

 Each publication is created in close collaboration with a designer.
 These have included Vladimir Leibgam, Aleksey Murashko, Mārtiņš Ratniks, Tom Mrazauskas, Rūta Briede, Artis Briedis, Līva Rutmane, Zigmunds Lapsa, Ernests Mucenieks, Ieva Skuja, Kaspars Mūrelis, Valters Verners, and Ilva Kļaviņa.

 The group has published: five almanacs (including a CD and a compilation of video poetry); the anthology Modern Russian Poetry in Latvia; the collection of short prose works Проза / Proza; the anthology 12 Poets from Russia; and the poetry collection Науда / Deņgi.
-Other publications include: a collection of prose by Andrey Levkin; a book of essays by the cinema critic Dmitri Rantsev; a collection of poems in Russian by Ojars Vacietis, books of poetry by Zhorzh Uallik, Oleg Zolotov, and Inga Gaile; Sergej Timofejev’s poetry collection Почти фотографии / Almost Photographs and Stereo, as well as Semyon Khanin’s poetry collection Только что / Just Now and Artūrs Punte book "Jērcēnu pagasta nezāļu herbārijs / ..."
+Other publications include: a collection of prose by Andrey Levkin; a book of essays by the cinema critic Dmitri Rantsev; a collection of poems in Russian by Ojars Vacietis, books of poetry by Zhorzh Uallik, Oleg Zolotov, and Inga Gaile; Sergej Timofejev’s poetry collection Почти фотографии / Almost Photographs and Stereo, as well as Semyon Khanin’s poetry collection Только что / Just Now and Artūrs Punte book Jērcēnu pagasta nezāļu herbārijs / A Herbarium of Jērcēni Parish Weeds.
 In 2013, Orbita launched a poetry series presenting local authors who had not previously published books in Latvia, including Jelena Glazova, Dmitri Sumarokov, Oleg Lentsoy, Evgeni Nelesh, and Alexander Menshikov.

-The "Orbita biblioteka," is an ongoing series overseen by general editor Alexander Zapol that presents contemporary Latvian literature and translations.
+The "Orbita biblioteka" is an ongoing series overseen by general editor Alexander Zapol that presents contemporary Latvian literature and translations.
 The series has published books by Arvis Viguls, Kirill Kobrin, Kikōne, Andris Kuprišs, Elvīra Bloma, Andis Surgunts, Vilis Kasims, Andrei Sen-Senkov, Lauris Veips, Elīna Bākule-Veira, Andris Kalnozols, Semyon Khanin, Leonid Dobychin, Robert Walser, Arkadii Dragomoshchenko, Richard Brautigan, Marija Luīze Meļķe and Guntis Berelis.